363rd Intelligence, Surveillance and Reconnaissance Wing: 363rd Flying Training Group

 On 12 March 2007, Air Combat Command designated and organized the 363rd Flying Training Group (Provisional) at Al Dhafra Air Base in the United Arab Emirates to facilitate the training of airmen from various nations.
 On 1 June, this organization was made permanent when the 363rd wing was redesignated the 363rd Flying Training Group and activated, assuming the mission, personnel and equipment of the provisional group.

 On 21 July 2011, the 363rd Flying Training Group was inactivated.
 Lt.
 Gen. Mike Hostage, the commander of U.S. Air Force Central Command, presided over a ceremony in which the AFCENT Air Warfare Center was activated and the 363rd Flying Training Group was inactivated.

 Return to reconnaissance mission

 On 18 January 2015, the unit was activated again at Joint Base Langley-Eustis as the 363rd Intelligence, Surveillance and Reconnaissance Wing uniting several units into a single wing dedicated to providing targeting information for a variety of strike platforms.

-51st Intelligence Squadron at Shaw Air Force Base, South Carolina

-The 51st Intelligence Squadron (51 IS), formerly known as the 21st Reconnaissance Technical Squadron, was reactivated in February 2015 after 31 years of inactivation.
-The 51 IS is considered a mission partner and is located at Shaw Air Force Base in South Carolina, falling under the command of the 363rd Intelligence, Surveillance and Reconnaissance Wing.
-Its mission is to provide prompt, precise intelligence enabling warfighters to safely engage and achieve global objectives.
-Lt.
-Col. Ryan O'Neal officially assumed command of the 51 IS on 10 July 2015.
-Lt.
-Col. Jason Kulchar assumed command of the 51st IS on 10 July 2017.
-Lt.
-Col. Suzanne Barroqueiro assumed command of the 51st IS on 31 May 2019.